44omero/Multicore_Programming/Hw1/README.md

 - Ensure to comment on the modifications in `sobel_par.c` for clarity.
 - Follow the guidelines provided in `hw1.pdf` for detailed analysis and reporting.

-## License

-This repository is intended for educational purposes only and may not be used for commercial purposes.

----

-Feel free to adapt it further based on specific details or additional content you'd like to include!